Opportunities to meet us

-To apply to Gide London for a training contract starting in March or September 2022, you must complete our application form.
-Please email us at email@example.com and we will send you an application form once these are available.
+To apply, you must complete our application form.
+Please email us at firstname.lastname@example.org and we will send you an application.

 The deadline for applications to be received by us is Friday, 14 July 2023.

 Our recruitment process

 We apply strict selection criteria to all training contract applications to ensure that we are recruiting a diverse group of trainees, solely on their merits.
 Applications are reviewed on an anonymous basis and we take account of mitigating circumstances where appropriate.
 In the later stages our younger lawyers are involved in the assessment process.